 If you are planning to transition from one firm to another under Broker Protocol, Levin Law can help you navigate this process.
 We can help you negotiate new contracts as well as ensure that you are in compliance with Broker Protocol rules so as to avoid litigation and arbitration claims against you.
 If you have already encountered legal problems associated with your transition to a new firm, our seasoned Miami securities industry employment attorneys offer effective, efficient, and aggressive advocacy.
 As experienced litigators, we will work vigorously to help you obtain the best possible outcome.

 If you are transitioning from a non-Broker-Protocol firm, your move may still be subject to the terms of a contract with your former employer.
 You may be legally restricted from bringing certain client information with you.

 As you plan a transition, you should consult with a knowledgeable attorney every step of the way to avoid legal pitfalls.
 Our attorneys can work to ensure that your transition goes smoothly and with the best possible terms in your new location.

 If you are facing potential litigation, we offer highly-qualified legal guidance.
 Our ultimate priority is to seek what is in your best interests while providing you with thorough and thoughtful legal direction throughout every phase of the legal process.

 Contact a Broker Protocol and non-protocol attorney at (305) 402-9050 today.
 We look forward to speaking with you to determine your options through a free case evaluation.
-We have offices in Miami, Los Angeles, Detroit, & Michigan.
+We have offices in Miami, FL and Detroit, Michigan.